dead-claudia/proposal-parallel-generator/README.md

 A: Yes in that it's equivalent to them.
 Really, they operate somewhere between them and algebraic effects, and combined with an appropriate driver, could technically emulate them pretty easily.
 But yes, `gen.fork()` is not unlike saving a continuation to fire later.

 Q: Why a subtype?
 Why not just add this to all generators?
 A: Not all generators *can* be safely split like this.
 Many built-in ones like array iterators *could*, but some, like async iterators firing network requests, really *shouldn't* be splittable.
+This arose from some initial feedback.

 Q: Why not offer a `tee` method and have generators (or a subtype thereof) override it?
 A: Because that implies a buffer, which is *not* what this proposal is shooting for - it's specifically looking to replay the effects wholesale, with external state potentially having changed in the meantime.